 4. Evian Natural Spring Water

 Water from the French Alps is definitely a romantic notion, but with only a pH level of 7.2, Evian barely breaks into the alkaline category.
 Moreover, since most tap water has a pH that ranges between 6.8-7.2, Evian water does not provide much of a competitive advantage over your local water source.
 Maybe take this one out of the shopping basket next time you’re at the supermarket.

 3. Fiji Natural Spring Water

-Fiji, sounds like an exotic choice right?
-While its website claims that the water comes from "tropical rain purified by equatorial winds" and "slowly filtered by volcanic rock," its water quality report describes an entirely different scenario.
-The report states that the water is filtered to remove any particulate matter, micron-filtered to remove microbiological particles, and that ultra violet light is applied to insure disinfection.
+Fiji sounds like an exotic choice, right?
+While its website claims that the water comes from “tropical rain purified by equatorial winds” and “slowly filtered by volcanic rock,” its water quality report describes an entirely different scenario.
+The report states that the water is filtered to remove any particulate matter, micron-filtered to remove microbiological particles and that ultraviolet light is applied to ensure disinfection.

-Despite the fact that its Bottled Water Quality Report indicates that it has a pH of 7.9, Fiji water come out only slightly blue in our pH Test Kit, with a pH of roughly 7.3.
-However this doesn’t seem very impressive when you take into account that 500mL of this “spring water” cost upwards of $4 a bottle.
-Maybe opt for an Alkaline Stick or Power Stick which will provide you with more alkaline water, at a fraction of the cost.
+Despite the fact that its Bottled Water Quality Report indicates that it has a pH of 7.8, Fiji water results slightly blue in our pH Test Kit, with a pH of roughly 7.3.
+However, this doesn’t seem very impressive when you take into account that 500mL of this “spring water” cost upwards of $4 a bottle.
+Maybe opt for a Power Stick which will provide you with more alkaline water, at a fraction of the cost.

 2. President’s Choice Natural Spring Water